Getting Started with Blazor Sparkline Component

 </SfSparkline>

-Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor Sparkline component will be rendered in the default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor Sparkline component in your default web browser.

 Blazor Sparkline Chart